learning-zone/python-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Explain serialization and deserialization / Pickling and unpicking.
+## Q. Explain serialization and deserialization / Pickling and unpicking?

 Pickle module accepts any Python object and converts it into a string representation and dumps it into a file by using dump function, this process is called pickling.
 While the process of retrieving original Python objects from the stored string representation is called unpickling.